MohamedAbsallam/NotesApplication/README.md

 In the project directory, you can run:
 #### `npm run starting`

-Runs the app in the development mode.\
+Run the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view in your browser.